Genus two KdV soliton gases and their long-time asymptotics: Introduction

 \subsection{Some remarks on Theorem \ref{Spatial behavior} and Theorem \ref{long time asymp}}

-It will be seen that the studies of asymptotic behaviors of the two-genus KdV soliton gas potential (\ref{two-genus-soliton-gas-potential}) are not the trivial generalization of that in the one-genus KdV soliton gas potential in \cite{Girotti CMP}.
+It will be seen that the studies of asymptotic behaviors of the genus two KdV soliton gas potential (\ref{two-genus-soliton-gas-potential}) are not the trivial generalization of that in the genus one KdV soliton gas potential in \cite{Girotti CMP}.
 The leading-order term in asymptotic expression (\ref{modulated-two-phase-wave}) also arises from the context of the small-dispersion limit of the KdV equation, as discussed in \cite{Claeys Grava,Deift 1997}.
-Although the initial RH problem (\ref{RHP X jumps})-(\ref{RHP X sym}) involves four jump bands, corresponding to a three-genus scenario, after applying the holomorphic map \( z= -\lambda^2 \) and by using the Riemann-Hurwitz formula, the corresponding Riemann surface is indeed of genus two.
+Although the initial RH problem (\ref{RHP X jumps})-(\ref{RHP X sym}) involves four jump bands, corresponding to a genus three scenario, after applying the holomorphic map \( z= -\lambda^2 \) and by using the Riemann-Hurwitz formula, the corresponding Riemann surface is indeed of genus two.
 Moreover, the model problem associated with this new Riemann surface resembles the one in \cite{Deift 1997}, and this approach can be extended to higher-genus cases.